 The Guest House Museum, which is located across the street from the Tattoo Museum, is an architectural treasure in the town.
 Constructed in 1892 from coastal redwood, it was the private home of one of the early lumber company owners.
 343 N Main St, Fort Bragg, CA 95437

-Fort Bragg is also a great base for exploring some area attractions.
+Fort Bragg is also an excellent base for exploring some area attractions.
 The town serves as the western terminus of the Skunk Train, which runs 40 miles between Fort Bragg and Willits.
-The rail line was an old logging line and it crosses thirty bridges, goes through two mountain tunnels and provides beautiful views of the towering redwoods.
+The rail line was an old logging line, and it crosses thirty bridges, goes through two mountain tunnels, and provides beautiful views of the towering redwoods.

 Point Cabrillo Light Station